A Hybrid Jump-Diffusion Model for Coherent Optical Control of Quantum Emitters in hBN

 where $\xi_i \sim \mathcal{N}(0,1)$ is Gaussian white noise.
 Discrete frequency jumps occur probabilistically with rate $\lambda_J$.
 When a jump event occurs, the amplitude $J_i$ is drawn from

 The time step was fixed at $dt = \SI{1e-3}{\nano\second}$ to ensure stable numerical integration.
 The simulation window for each temperature point was \SI{10}{\nano\second}, sufficiently long to sample both the OU fluctuations and discrete jumps.
-The evolution was implemented using the Euler--Maruyama scheme.
-Each realization consisted of $10^5$ stochastic trajectories, and ensemble averaging was used to extract linewidths and photon-correlation functions.
+The evolution was implemented using the Euler-Maruyama scheme.
+Each realization consisted of $10^5$ stochastic trajectories, and ensemble averaging was used to extract linewidths and photon correlation functions.